MikeTaylor/palaeo-vo/vo-manuscript.md

 In the present paper, we aim to answer that question.
 We will propose and discuss four candidate criteria, recommend the one we consider most practical and informative, and determine the slope of _Xenoposeidon_'s neural arch more precisely.

 Note that the present question is nothing to do with life posture, which is a much more difficult problem, subject to many more degrees of uncertainty.
 Animals do not hold their vertebral columns any anything close to true horizontal — not even though that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
-Otherwise we would have to define "horizontal" for the mid-cervical vertebrae of parrots as upside-down (Figure B).
+Otherwise we would have to define “horizontal” for the mid-cervical vertebrae of parrots as upside-down (Figure B).

 ---